Solar energy heats up job market across the globe | DW | 12.07.2021

 "Solar power is needed worldwide, and that's why there's a global demand for workers in this field," Rojas said, adding that this was true for Europe as well as for Asia and South America.

-Rojas recommends being proactive to anyone who wants to work in the industry.
+To anyone who wants to work in the industry, Rojas recommends being proactive.

 In the solar sector, he sees many opportunities to work in other places in the world and to share his knowledge: "I'm excited to see who will come knocking on our door next."